Register your Information for Free Stone Samples Sent Express to You!

 • High-Tech Machinery and Equipment: Employ cutting-edge CNC machines for precise, automated stone cutting and shaping based on digital designs, ensuring consistent accuracy and intricate detailing.

-• Robotic Assistance: Utilize robotic arms equipped with advanced sensors and software for tasks like carving and polishing, enhancing productivity, precision, and workplace safety.
+• Robotic Assistance: Utilise robotic arms equipped with advanced sensors and software for tasks like carving and polishing, enhancing productivity, precision, and workplace safety.

 • Diamond Tooling Advancements: Benefit from improved cutting performance and longevity with advanced diamond tools, combined with waterjet and laser technologies, to process various stone materials while minimising waste efficiently.